The Journey

 Built for the long run.

 Linden is built to live with you for the long haul.
 The HEPA cartridge swaps when it's tired.
-The fan is an industrial 120 mm with a manufacturer-rated long service life — we'll quote the exact figure from the datasheet on the spec sheet.
+The fan is an industrial 120 mm with a manufacturer-rated long service life.
 The boards inside are commonly available parts.

 Get on the list.